By affiliating with the Global Heart Hub, you are joining an alliance of similar organisations who share common goals. The benefits are as follows:

-A platform to share best practice and experiences, and to be part of the global conversation on cardiovascular disease.
+Having access to a platform to share best practice and experiences, and to be part of the global conversation on cardiovascular disease.

-The opportunity to participate in global advocacy and awareness campaigns.
+Participating in global advocacy and awareness campaigns.

 Looking to Join a Patient Organisation?